riapinjani/Consulting-Seminar/README.md

 Unable to distinguish new residents from long-term residents during the gentrification period because of the cross-sectional nature of the data.

+A lack of consensus around the definition of gentrification

+Tobacco retailers data set may underestimate prevalence as it does not contain information for unlicensed shops